Jungleland: Accolades

 In September 2004, Q rated "Jungleland" one of the "1010 songs you must own".
 In 2005, Bruce Pollock rated "Jungleland" as one of the 7,500 most important songs between 1944 and 2000.
-The aggregation of critics' lists at acclaimedmusic.net placed this song at number 898 in their top songs.
 Additionally, the song is much beloved by fans and critics and continuously makes it onto lists of Springsteen's best songs.

 It is ranked number 298 on Rolling Stones list of The 500 Greatest Songs of All Time.

 Live performances

 In concert, "Jungleland" is usually played towards the end of shows.
 During the E Street Band's reunion tour in 1999 and 2000, it was part of a revolving "epic" slot, alternating with "Backstreets" and "Racing in the Street".
 When played, it is sometimes preceded by its Born to Run predecessor, "Meeting Across the River".
 Its appearances were rarer during The Rising Tour.
 During the 2007–2008 Magic Tour, "Jungleland" was played periodically, often played every third or fourth show in a slot where it alternated with "Backstreets", "Rosalita", "Kitty's Back", or "Detroit Medley" and gaining in frequency as the tour ended.
 It also appeared intermittently during the 2009 Working on a Dream Tour.
 Its performances in 2009 became substantially more frequent later in the tour as the band began to play Born to Run in its entirety at most shows.
 Following the death of Clemons in 2011, the song was not played for a majority of the 2012 Wrecking Ball Tour.
 The song finally made its tour debut just before the end of the tour's second leg, during the second of two shows in Gothenburg, Sweden on July 28, 2012.
 In a hugely emotional moment Clemons' nephew Jake Clemons performed the signature saxophone solo, occupying Clarence's usual spot on the stage.
 After the song, both Springsteen and Roy Bittan gave Jake a hug.

-The song has since rejoined Springsteen's live rotation.
+According to Setlist.fm, which uses crowdsourcing to track performances, Springsteen played "Jungleland" 651 times between March 7, 1974 and November 22, 2024.